Low Sugar Strawberry Freezer Jam + Tips and Tricks to Setting Jam

 - 6 Tbsp Ball Classic Pectin OR 3 Tbsp Low or No Sugar Needed Pectin (equivalent to about 1 box of other brand pectin)

-- Wash, hull & crush strawberries in a LARGE (10 to 14-cup) microwaveable bowl to equal 3⅓ cups.
+- Wash, hull and crush strawberries in a LARGE (10 to 14-cup) microwaveable bowl to equal 3⅓ cups.
 You may use a potato masher, food chopper, or food processor to crush the strawberries; do not puree--leave slightly chunky.
-Add lemon juice & Pectin.
+Add lemon juice and Pectin.
 Mix well.
 Let it sit at room temperature for 20 minutes.

 - Add sugar; stir until mostly dissolved.
-Heat in the microwave on high for 10 minutes until boiling & foamy.
+Heat in the microwave on high for 10 minutes until boiling and foamy.
 (Keep an eye on it so it doesn't boil over.)
-Remove & stir one last time.
+Remove and stir one last time.
 Mixture will still be thin.

-- Skim the foam off the top, then pour jam into clean freezer containers leaving ½" head space for expansion.
+- Skim the foam off the top, then pour jam into clean freezer containers leaving ½-inch head space for expansion.
 Your jam should look consistently chunky throughout the jar after it is poured into the jars.
-If the fruit has risen to the top & the liquid remains at the bottom, pour the fruit back into the bowl, add one tablespoon more Pectin & heat again until boiling & foamy.
+If the fruit has risen to the top and the liquid remains at the bottom, pour the fruit back into the bowl, add one additional tablespoon of Pectin and heat again until boiling and foamy.

-- *To use freezer jam: Pull from the freezer, allow to thaw in the fridge, & use like store-bought jam.
-(The freezer is for storing purposes, since jam was not canned in a hot water bath.)
+- *To use freezer jam: Pull from the freezer, allow to thaw in the fridge, and use like store-bought jam.
+(The freezer is for storing purposes, since the jam was not canned in a hot water bath.)